junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Is it real?" he asks, redundantly.
 Dean's voices already tell the answer, but he has to ask.

-"Very," the tip of the Shadow's mouth jerks up.
+"Very," the tip of the Empty's lip jerks up.
 This entity is clearly enjoying itself too much.

 "Why?
 Why show me all this, but not let me go back?"

 "Because I want to punish you!"
-The Shadow scolds.
+The Empty scolds.
 "You're loud, you're annoying, and bad boys get punished.
 So consider this your eternal punishment.
 Hey, on the bright side, you get to watch your boyfriend from here for eternity -- oh wait, only until he dies -- while you, I assure you, going back to sleep would simply be a far better option for you."

 At that, he starts to feel the pain in his body and mind.
-Black goo shapes and wraps around him, acting like ropes and whips and knives.
-Cutting him, piercing him, drilling holes then filling in the wounds, or healing him just to cutting him again.
-Like the Prometheus and the Greek eagle.
+Black goo of emptiness shapes and wraps around him, acting like ropes and whips and knives.
+Everywhere it touches, the existence does not.
+Cutting him, piercing him, drilling holes then reaching through the wounds, reaching deep inside.
+And when it retreats temporarily, Cas finds himself healed, wounds filled with fresh-grown bones and flesh -- only to be cut open and drilled and minced, again, and again.
+Like the Prometheus and the Greek eagle -- with the repeatedly eaten and grown-back liver.
 Trapped and punished for eternity.

 Cas almost laughs.
 If he gets to be punished like Prometheus, that surely means he finally did something good, right?
-Saving the world, or saving Dean.
+Saved the humans.
+Saved Dean.

 Cas lets the sensation of pain and agony resting at the periphery of his mind, looking up through the projection at Dean again, smiling.